elastest/elastest.io-docs/docs/jenkins/try-jenkins.md

 <h4 class="holder-subtitle link-top">Freestyle Job</h4>

+To configure a Freestyle Job with ElasTest integrated, you will must select the *Integrate Jenkins with ElasTest* field.
+In this case, the  *EUS* field is not required that is why this example do not need a web browser.

-To create a Freestyle Job, you will must select the *Integrate Jenkins with ElasTest* and *EUS* fields.
-Moreover, you have to introduce `cd unit-java-test;mvn test` in the **Build command**.
+To complete this freestyle job, you must download the project inside of this [repository](https://github.com/elastest/demo-projects) and introduce `cd unit-java-test;mvn test` in the **Build command**.

 <br>
 <div class="docs-gallery inline-block">